casey/just/README.md

   - `reverse`
   - `strikethrough`
   - `underline`

+  All color styles color the foreground by default, and come in explicit foreground variants prefixed with `fg:` as well as background variants prefixed with `bg:`, e.g., `bg:blue`, `fg:133`, and `#FFF`.

   `styles` may be a list of styles, in which case all listed styles are combined to produce the final escape sequence.